subham-behera/SnapExtension/README.md

 ## How to use Extension

+- Unzip the downloaded zip file.
-- Enable Developer option in extension option of browser.
+- Enable Developer option in manage extension option in browser.
-- Click on open unpacked.
+- Click on Load unpacked.
-- Select the directory of the extension.
+- Select the directory of the unzipped folder.
 - Open new tab and see the option in extension menu.

 **Now you are good to go.**